-Cervical cancer (CC) is a disease that primarily affects young women.
-Although it is highly preventable, it remains the fourth most common cancer globally in both incidence and mortality [1].
-In 2022, an estimated 661,021 new cases and 348,189 deaths were expected worldwide [1].
-More than 70% of CC-related mortality occurs in countries with low and medium socioeconomic development, where CC ranks second in both incidence and mortality [1].
-This disparity can be partially attributed to the unequal availability of prophylactic vaccination, inadequate screening programs, a resulting shift to more advanced disease stages at diagnosis, and a lack of appropriate treatment options throughout the course of therapy.
-In Europe, approximately 61,100 new cases of CC are diagnosed annually, with 25,800 related deaths each year [2].
-The most critical risk factor for developing CC is infection with high-risk human papillomavirus (HR-HPV) types, mainly human papillomavirus (HPV)-16 and HPV-18 [3].
-In developing countries, the disease is often diagnosed at stages III or IV [4-6], whereas in developed countries it is typically diagnosed at stages I or II, underscoring the urgent need for better-organized early detection programs [7, 8].
-Evidence from a systematic review and meta-analysis conducted in high-income countries highlights the effectiveness of HPV vaccination programs [9].
-After 5-8 years, a substantial decline in the prevalence of HPV-16 and HPV-18-the most common causes of CC-was observed.
+Cervical cancer (CC) is a disease of young women, and even though it is a highly preventable disease, it remains the 4th most common cancer globally in both incidence and mortality (1).
+The number of new cases was 661,021, and 348,189 deaths were expected worldwide in 2022 (1).
+More than 70% of mortality from CC occurs in countries of low and medium socioeconomic development, in which CC ranks second in incidence and mortality (1).
+This can be partially explained by the unequal availability of prophylactic vaccination, inadequate screening programs, consecutive stage shift to the more advanced disease at diagnosis, and the lack of appropriate treatment options through the lines of therapy.
+In Europe, approximately 61,100 new cases of CC are diagnosed annually, with 25,800 related deaths each year (2).
+The most critical risk factor for developing CC is infection with high-risk human papillomavirus (HR-HPV) types, mainly HPV-16 and HPV-18 (3).
+The disease is often diagnosed in developing countries in stages III/IV(4-6).
+In contrast, in developed countries, it is diagnosed in stage I/II, underscoring the urgent need for better-organized early detection programs (7,8).
+Evidence from a systematic review and meta-analysis in high-income countries underscores the effectiveness of HPV vaccination programs (9).
+After 5-8 years, a substantial decline in the prevalence of HPV 16 and 18, the most common causes of cervical cancer, was observed.
 Specifically, the review demonstrated an 83% reduction in these high-risk HPV types among vaccinated girls aged 13-19 and a 66% decrease among vaccinated women aged 20-24.

 CC therapy depends on the stage of the disease, and the main treatment options include surgery, radiotherapy, chemotherapy, and, more recently, immunotherapy and targeted therapy.
-Until the development of new therapeutic modalities, the success of treatment for recurrent and metastatic disease (r/m CC) was modest, with a median survival of less than 12 months in cases of distant metastasis [10].
-The recent incorporation of immune checkpoint inhibitors (ICIs) into the therapeutic algorithm of CC has revolutionized cancer treatment and has become one of the most promising approaches in CC.
+Until the development of new therapeutic modalities, the success of treatment of recurrent and metastatic disease (r/m CC) was modest, and the median duration of survival with distant metastasis was less than 12 months (10).
+The recent incorporation of immune checkpoint inhibitors (ICI) in the therapeutic algorithm of CC has revolutionized cancer treatment and has become one of the most promising treatment approaches in CC.
 Accordingly, identifying robust biomarkers to guide these novel treatments has become a priority, as discussed next.